 Bobby Glotfelty

-Bobby Glotfelty is a Relationship Manager on Betterment's B4A team.
-He graduated from the University of Wisconsin - Milwaukee with a master’s degree in financial analysis and investment management and bachelor’s degree in economics and mathematics.
-He holds his Series 65.
+Bobby leads Betterment’s Licensed Concierge team, managing a group of licensed Investment Advisor Representatives who help clients onboard, transfer assets, and get the most out of their investing experience with Betterment.
+He graduated from the University of Wisconsin - Milwaukee with a master’s degree in financial analysis and investment management and a bachelor’s degree in economics and mathematics.
+He also holds his Series 65 license.
 Prior to joining Betterment, Bobby was a senior investment products specialist at Northwestern Mutual.

 Articles by Bobby Glotfelty